SimonGoBrrr/ZolarGium/README.md

 ## Thank you for your attention paid to this README.
 I never read them, lmao.
 ##   Sincerely, Simon Brown.
 A Norwegian 16 year old, who likes to code.
 P.S Fuck off stealing my code, my time was used developing this, not yours.
+Studying my code, and using it to develop your own is totally fine though.